Johnson Byabashaija: Career

 After university, Byabashaija taught Physics, Chemistry and Mathematics at Lakeside Secondary School in Luzira.

 In 1982, Byabashaija joined Uganda Prisons Service and underwent a Cadet Assistant Superintendent of Prisons Course at the Prisons Training School then he joined the Uganda Prisons Service.
 He was first posted to Kigo Prison to run the prisons hatchery, for about 15 years and eventually became Officer-in-Charge of Kigo Prison.
 In 1999, he was promoted to Assistant Commissioner of Prisons and in 2000 was transferred to Prisons Headquarters as Assistant Commissioner in charge of farms inspectorate.
 He was later promoted to a Senior Assistant Commissioner for two years and then promoted to Deputy Commissioner General for One and half years after which he became the Commissioner General of Prisons replacing Joseph A.A.
 Etima who retired in 2005.

 In 2020, the Parliament Appointments Committee rejected the re-appointment of Byabashaija as the Commissioner-General and James Mwanje, as his deputy of the Uganda Prisons Service on the basis of old age.
 But in January 2022, President Yoweri Museveni reappointed Byabashaija as the Commissioner-General of the Uganda Prisons Service after sometime of undisclosed discussions.
 In the same year, the Forum for Democratic Change (FDC) protested against the re-appointment of Johnson Byabashaija as the Commissioner General of Prisons.

 Byabashaija is also a poultry breeder carried out mainly on his farm called Jena Farms in Kigo, Entebbe.

+Reforms and modernization

+In April 2026, Byabashaija chaired the 36th Uganda Prisons Service Council meeting at the Luzira Prisons Complex.
+During the session, he called for the accelerated implementation of the national parole system for the 2026/27 period to address prison congestion and transition the service toward a rehabilitative justice model.
+His tenure has also seen the approval of a modern staffing structure intended to expand the force to over 49,000 personnel.

+Sanctions

+In December 2023, the United States Department of the Treasury's Office of Foreign Assets Control (OFAC) imposed sanctions on Johnson Byabashaija, the Commissioner General of the Uganda Prisons Service, citing allegations of gross human rights abuses.
+According to the U.S. government, the sanctions were linked to alleged acts of torture and other serious human rights violations committed by members of the Uganda Prisons Service against detainees since at least 2005.
+The statement indicated that prisoners were reportedly subjected to abuse by prison staff and other inmates acting under the direction of prison authorities.
+It also alleged that some detainees, including government critics and members of marginalized groups, were denied access to legal counsel and subjected to physical abuse while in custody.
+At the time the sanctions were announced, the Uganda Prisons Service had not issued an official response.